 3. Let a thousand flowers bloom

 In reality we often need to choose not between two ideas, but between dozens.
-By limiting the effort we put into each idea based on our level of confidence in it, we allow ourselves to test many product ideas in parallel, avoiding the pitfalls of traditional big-bet development— see my post on GIST planning for more on this.
+By limiting the effort we put into each idea based on our level of confidence in it, we allow ourselves to test many product ideas in parallel, avoiding the pitfalls of traditional big-bet development— see my post on GIST Framework for more on this.

 4. Get your managers and stakeholders on board